 SAHA is proposing to contribute up to 36 months of housing assistance to support youth being served by the Next Step Housing Program.
 Below is a summary of how SAHA's housing assistance will provide support.

 Year 1 (12 months)

+2 Youth may currently be in extended foster care.
 APPENDIX A: HUD Information Reporting Requirements | Section 4.
 Approved MTW Activities